jreyes88/Web-Accessibility/introduction-to-web-accessibility-wcag-notes/1-the-pour-principles.md

 ## Robust

-- Ensures that content can be interpreted reliably by a wide variety of user agents and assitive technologies.
+- Ensures that content can be interpreted reliably by a wide variety of user agents and assistive technologies.
 - Guidelines:
     + __Guideline 4.1__ - maximize compatibility with current and future user agents, including assistive technologies